 TrackLab supports livestock researchers worldwide in various segments such as academic and applied sciences, veterinary research institutes, livestock breeding and genetics, animal nutrition, and pharmaceutical companies.
 Work with Noldus and the scientific community to advance your field of research.
 Interested?
 Share your expertise with colleagues and join our TrackLab expert panel!

 Tag solutions for livestock animals

 We offer various tag options to suit a range of common livestock animals, for both Ultra-Wideband (UWB) based tracking and GPS-based tracking.
 All tags are designed and tested to prevent discomfort.
-We can also provide custom tags (please contact us for more information).
 Typically, tags are attached to the animal using a collar, harness, ear tag, or backpack.
 Please contact us for more information.